Using Custom Building Models

 Add the

-to the correct array to ensure it is attached to the correct group of models.
+newModelto the correct array to ensure it is attached to the correct group of models.
 This ensures that the model will be toggled on and off correctly.For example, when adding a building level rhino model, add the

-array.const rhinoBuildingModels: Array<Model | Cesium3DTileset> = [...newModel,]
+newModelto therhinoBuildingModelsarray.const rhinoBuildingModels: Array<Model | Cesium3DTileset> = [...newModel,]

 Using Local or Remote Files

-Section titled “Using Local or Remote Files”Model files stored locally within the repository or on remote storage such as AWS S3, Cloudflare R2 can also be loaded in the application, using the Model.fromGltfAsync
+Section titled “Using Local or Remote Files”Model files stored locally within the repository or on remote storage such as AWS S3, Cloudflare R2 can also be loaded in the application, using the Model.fromGltfAsync method in Cesium.

-For model files stored within the repository, it is recommended to store them in the public/
+For model files stored within the repository, it is recommended to store them in the public/ directory.
+See the public/ directory documentation for more details.

 -